Caning

 Disciplinary heritage

 The cane as an instrument of discipline long predates any erotic framing, and the rod, birch, and switch appear in punishment imagery far older still.
-Notably, the rattan cane was a tool of colonial rather than domestic British justice: judicial caning was introduced across the British-administered Straits Settlements (Singapore, Penang, and Malacca) and codified in the Straits Settlements Penal Code in 1871, whereas in Britain itself the judicially mandated implements were the birch and the cat-o'-nine-tails until corporal punishment was abolished there in 1948.
+The rattan cane was a tool of colonial rather than domestic British justice: judicial caning was introduced across the British-administered Straits Settlements (Singapore, Penang, and Malacca) and codified in the Straits Settlements Penal Code in 1871, whereas in Britain itself the judicially mandated implements were the birch and the cat-o'-nine-tails until judicial corporal punishment was abolished there under the Criminal Justice Act 1948.
 The rattan cane nonetheless became a fixture of scholastic discipline across many Commonwealth schools through the 20th century.
-This punishment heritage (formal, ritualised, and authority-laden) supplied the iconography that consensual caning later reclaimed and eroticised.
+This punishment heritage, formal, ritualised, and authority-laden, supplied the iconography that consensual caning later reclaimed and eroticised.

 Clinical lineage

 Caning is best understood not as a separately coined clinical term but as a specific implement within this broader masochism-and-discipline lineage.
-Its modern use as a named BDSM practice grew out of 20th-century kink subcultures (and the depathologisation of consensual sadomasochism in the DSM-5 and ICD-11, which classify sexual masochism as a disorder only when it causes distress or harm) rather than from any single documented coinage.
+Its modern use as a named BDSM practice grew out of 20th-century kink subcultures rather than from any single documented coinage, alongside the depathologisation of consensual sadomasochism in the DSM-5 and ICD-11, which classify sexual masochism as a disorder only when it causes distress or harm.

 In practice